 Academic Requirements for Good Standing

 All students should maintain a 2.0 cumulative GPA for work taken at this institution in order to be considered in good standing.
-Students are placed on academic probation at the end of any Fall/Spring semester in which their cumulative GPA falls below 2.0.
+Students are placed on academic probation at the end of any Fall or Spring semester in which their cumulative GPA falls below 2.0.

 Unless special permission is granted by the student's academic advisor, students on academic probation must carry less than 16 credit hours.
 Offices of Academic Advising and Career Development, Academic Success, Counseling Care and Disability Services work individually with probationary students to help them meet their individual needs.